 Selling A Staffing Agency

 It is no secret that our nation is currently facing a severe labor shortage.
 Demands for better pay and more flexible working conditions from workers along with changing demographics has resulted in low labor participation rates.
 Employers are finding it more and more difficult to find and hire staff.
-Staffing agencies can fill this void by providing ‘labor for hire’ to employers.
+Staffing agencies fill this void by providing ‘labor for hire’ to employers.
 The resulting boom for staffing agencies has made it a great time for staffing company owners to think about selling their business.
-Let’s explore how to best evaluate and sell your staffing agency in South Florida.
+Keys to selling a staffing company include reducing the agency’s level of dependence on the owner, diversifying the client base, and having a transparent set of financial records.

 Evaluate Staffing Agency Based on Owner Benefit